 What does the public think a "war on police" means?
 The term "war" can mean "a state of open, armed, often prolonged conflict carried on between nations, states, or parties."
-Police and citizens do have violent interactions; some have latterly become public controversies.
-But "war" also means "a condition of active antagonism or contention."
+Police and citizens do have violent interactions; some have recently become public controversies.
+However, police fatalities are lower today than in the past.
+"War" also means "a condition of active antagonism or contention."
 There is reason to believe that most Americans think the "war on police" is largely the latter given that those who argue of its existence say it's a rhetorical war.
-For instance, Heather MacDonald argues in her recent book The War on Cops that the war is due to "virulent anticop rhetoric" [emphasis added].
-The state of the past of the past of the past.
-The past of the past o
+For instance, Heather MacDonald argues in her recent book The War on Cops that the war is due to "virulent anti-cop rhetoric" [emphasis added].